The dairy industry had better watch out, because it’s about to get Milked.

 How to watch ‘Milked,’ the new documentary about the dairy industry:

-In the meantime, we caught up with Taylor and Huriwai via email to learn more about Milked, what it was like to make the film, and for their best recommendations on quitting dairy.
+In December 2021, we caught up with Taylor and Huriwai via email to learn more about Milked, what it was like to make the film, and for their best recommendations on quitting dairy.

 This interview has been edited and condensed for clarity.